-This raspberry clafoutis is an easy dessert that looks fancy.
+This raspberry clafoutis is an easy dessert recipe that looks fancy.
 It's a delicious, custardy treat that pairs raspberry with a touch of almond flavor.

 Have you ever had a raspberry clafoutis?
 I've been wanting to make one for awhile, but I wasn't sure how to even pronounce the name!
 (It's CLA-FOU-TEE).
 Not that that should have stopped me from making it.
 It was more just doing it.
 But once I did throw everything together and found out how easy it was, I was basically kicking myself for not making a clafoutis sooner!